April 1, 2019

 Zoning regulations related to ADUs, where they can be constructed and applicable design parameters are available in the Portland Zoning Code, Chapter 33.205.
 More information of system development charges can be found here.

-Contact Christy Pierce for questions about whether your ADU project is subject to the deadline for final inspection approval.
+Contact the Bureau of Development Services' Permitting Services Division for questions about whether your ADU project is subject to the deadline for final inspection approval.

 The City of Portland is committed to providing meaningful access.
 For accommodations, modifications, translation, interpretation or other services, please call 503-823-7300, the TTY at 503-823-6868 or the Oregon Relay Service: 711.
 Traducción e interpretación | Chuyển Ngữ hoặc Phiên Dịch